 Avoid packing high value, fragile or perishable items in your checked baggage.
 Sun Air Express is not liable for loss, damage or delay in delivery of high value, fragile or perishable items.
 See below for detailed listings of excluded items.

-Excess valuation coverage is not available for money, jewelry, cameras, video and electronic equipment (including computers and MP3 devices), silverware, precious gems and metals, negotiable papers, securities, business documents, samples, items intended for sale, paintings and other works of art, antiques, collectors’ items, artifacts, manuscripts, furs, irreplaceable books or publications, and similar valuables.
+Excess valuation coverage is not available for money, jewelry, cameras, video and electronic equipment (including computers and MP3 devices), silverware, precious gems and metals, negotiable papers, securities, business documents, samples, items intended for sale, paintings and other works of art, antiques, collectors’ items, artifacts, manuscripts, furs, irreplaceable books or publications, items intended for resale, and similar valuables.
 For the passenger’s protection, these items should not be transported in or as checked Baggage.

 Carrier’s liability with respect to damage to wheelchairs, other mobility aids, and assistive devices upon which an individual with a disability is dependent shall be the documented cost of repair.
 If a wheelchair, mobility aid, or assistive device is lost or irreparably damaged, Carrier’s liability shall be the documented original purchase price of the wheelchair, mobility aid, or assistive device, without depreciation.
 Carrier will also compensate the passenger for other reasonable expenses incurred as a result of the loss of, damage to, or delayed delivery of the wheelchair, mobility aid, or assistive device.